l-Luna/CyclicCompiler/docs/Cyclic Projects.md

 - `jar`: A JAR file.
 - `classFolder`: A folder containing compiled classes.
 - `sourceFolder`: A folder containing source files.

+For a package, only the `jar` type is supported.

 References from dependencies take into account types being currently compiled, but are not compiled or output themselves.
 Method bodies are not validated.